-- Meet in full or part the Fell criteria; - Give an appropriate and lucid scholarly context (N.B. the application is read by nonspecialists); - Be appropriately costed in detail (the committee will consider the amount requested and, where it feels it is appropriate to do so, reduce the funds awarded); - Have a useful project and appropriate output that will contribute to the Division and your Faculty's research environment (N.B. this does not always have to be a publication); - Show that efforts have been made to raise external funding and/or that funds have been raised internally (a slight preference has been given to 'matching' a faculty or college contribution, even if this is not the full amount requested).
+- The application gives an appropriate and lucid scholarly context (N.B. the application is read by nonspecialists). - The application is appropriately costed in detail (the committee will consider the amount requested and, where it feels it is appropriate to do so, reduce the funds awarded); - Efforts have been made to raise external funding and/or that funds have been raised internally (a slight preference has been given to 'matching' a faculty or college contribution, even if this is not the full amount requested).